-The IHO shall submit a written decision to the Office of Human Capital, Employment Relations Department, within ten workdays of the close of the hearing, including the reasons for the decision.
-The Office of Human Capital shall communicate the decision to the parties through electronic means or U.S. mail.
+The IHO shall submit a written decision to the Office of Human Resources, Employment Relations Department, within 15 workdays of the receipt of the hearing transcript, including the reasons for the decision.
+The Office of Human Resources shall communicate the decision to the parties through electronic means or U.S. mail.

 THIRD STEP - The employee may appeal the decision of the IHO to the Board.
 The Administration may appeal the decision of the IHO to the Board only with the concurrence of the appropriate executive officer.
-The appeal must be filed within ten workdays of receipt of the IHO's decision.
+The appeal must be filed within 10 workdays of receipt of the IHO's decision.
 An appeal to the Board is permitted only in matters involving an employee termination, disciplinary demotion, a disciplinary suspension in excess of five workdays without pay, or workplace safety issues.

 Any appeal to the Board shall be on written record (paper review).
 The Board procedures governing such reviews, including the circumstances in which a hearing may be conducted, will be located in the Appendices to the Board Rules.
-The procedures will be developed and brought to the Board for approval in June, 2013.
 The appealing party shall supply a copy of the written record to the other party without charge.